software-mansion/live-compositor/docs/pages/api/components/WebView.md

 `WebView` renders a website using Chromium engine embedded inside the compositor.

 :::note
-To use this component, you need to first register the web renderer instance with matching `instance_id` using [`RegisterRenderer`](../routes#register-renderer) request.
+To use this component, you need to first register the web renderer instance with matching `instance_id` using [`register web renderer instance`](../routes#register-web-renderer-instance) request.
 :::

 :::warning